coderasha/SEDA-Blockchain-Cosmos-SDK/docs/architecture/adr-019-protobuf-state-encoding.md

 - `AminoCodec`: Uses Amino for both binary and JSON encoding.
 - `ProtoCodec`: Uses Protobuf for both binary and JSON encoding.

 Modules will use whichever codec that is instantiated in the app.
-By default, the SDK's `simapp` instantiates a `ProtoCodec` as the concrete implementation of `Marshaler`, inside the `MakeTestEncodingConfig` function.
+By default, the SDK's `sedaapp` instantiates a `ProtoCodec` as the concrete implementation of `Marshaler`, inside the `MakeTestEncodingConfig` function.
 This can be easily overwritten by app developers if they so desire.